Summer Rising is New York City’s free summer plan for any child in grades K-12 who wants to participate.

 |Students with 12-month IEPs (ESY)||July 2 to August 13 (except July 5 and July 20)||Monday–Friday, 8:10AM– 2:10PM, with the option to stay for the extended day|

-Students with Extended School Year (12-month) IEP Program Recommendations
+Students with 12-month IEPs and Extended School Year (12-month) IEP Program Recommendations

-If your child in grades K-8 has an IEP that recommends an extended school year (12-month) program, and you would like them to participate in activities at a Summer Rising program after the end of their school day, visit the City's Summer Rising website.
+Children in grades K-8 who have an IEP that recommends an extended school year (12-month) program, have the option to participate in activities at a Summer Rising program after the end of their school day.
+Visit the Summer Rising Locations page to find a program near you.

 You can request for your child to be picked up from their D75 or ESY site and dropped off at their Summer Rising program, if they are in separate locations.
-If you have registered on the City's Summer Rising website and received confirmation of enrollment, and you are interested in the DOE transporting your child between the D75 or ESY site and the Summer Rising program, please complete the Alternate Afternoon Drop-Off Form here.
+If you are interested in the DOE transporting your child between the D75 or ESY site and the Summer Rising program, please complete the Alternate Afternoon Drop-Off Form here.
+You can set the browser to translate the form into your preferred language or fill out the Request for an Alternate Drop-Off Location PDF in your preferred language, which can be found on the Transportation Overview page, and email it to BusingExceptions@schools.nyc.gov.
 The DOE will make all efforts to honor these requests and will notify families of the outcome.

 Some students with disabilities may require additional supports to participate in the Summer Rising program’s extended hours.
 Additional supports, such as a paraprofessional, will be provided as needed.